uber/ios-snapshot-test-case/docs/LibraryVsApplicationTestBundles.md

 ### Application tests

 Unit tests that test parts of an application (such as UIViewControllers, UIWindows, UIViews) should typically be part of an Application test bundle.
-An Application test bundle requires a Test Host (an application to run your tests in) and at test run time, a simulator too.
+An Application test bundle requires a 'Test Host' (an application to run your tests in) and at test run time, a simulator too.
 The attached Test Host provides access to some iOS APIs that only work inside Application test bundles.
 In our experience, we've seen these:

 * `-[UIControl sendActionsForControlEvents:]` — This API is commonly used to trigger actions at runtime and sometimes you might want to use it inside a test to trigger a particular code path which is ordinarily run when a user performs an action.
 While it does not work inside a Library test bundle, we've written our own version for unit tests (see 'Code Snippets' below) that works well for this need.
 * `UIAppearance` — Most `UIAppearance` APIs break when there is no test host present.